stephweb/daw-php-validator/README.md

     $validator = new Validator();

     // Add a new validation rule
-    // $input Will be the name of the input
+    // $input will be the name of the input
-    // $value Will be the submitted value of the input
+    // $value will be the submitted value of the input
-    // $parameters Will be its specified value to the 'rule_name' validation rule to a 'name_input' in the rules method
+    // $parameters will be its specified value to the 'rule_name' validation rule to a 'name_input' in the rules method
     $validator->extend('rule_name', function ($input, $value, $parameters) {
         return $value == $parameters;    // Return your condition for return a bool }, 'Your custom error messge.');